-We help patients live healthier, longer lives with new medications and combinations of drugs.
-In addition to providing the best possible care and support, we aim to address issues such as HIV and aging, as well as disparities in care among African-Americans.
+With new medications and combinations of drugs, we help patients live healthier, longer lives.
+In addition to providing the best possible care and support, we aim to address issues such as HIV and aging, as well as disparities in care for African Americans.

 UCSF is also a leader in HIV/AIDS research.
-Patients may participate in clinical trials — studies of new medications and treatments — giving them access to cutting-edge therapies.
+Patients may have access to cutting-edge therapies by participating in clinical trials – studies of new medications and other treatments.

 Our services include: